TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Remove-JCUser.md

 PS C:\> Remove-JCUser cclemons -CascadeManager null
 ```

 Removes the Jumpcloud user with Username 'cclemons'.
-If the user is a manager, the manager field for the managed users by this manager will be set to null.
+If `cclemons` manages other JumpCloud users, those user's will have their manager field set to null.
+Note.
+This command as the same effect as running `Remove-JCUser cclemons -Force`

 ### Example 4
 ```powershell